 Before we begin, if you haven’t already done so, you may wish to check that you have all the Prerequisites installed on the platform(s) on which you’ll be developing blockchain applications and/or operating Hyperledger Fabric.

-While we work on developing real installers for the Hyperledger Fabric binaries, we provide a script that will Download Platform-specific Binaries to your system.
+Once you have the prerequisites installed, you are ready to download and install HyperLedger Fabric.
+While we work on developing real installers for the Fabric binaries, we provide a script that will Install Samples, Binaries and Docker Images to your system.
 The script also will download the Docker images to your local registry.

 After you have downloaded the Fabric Samples and Docker images to your local machine, you can get started working with Fabric with the Using the Fabric test network tutorial.

 Hyperledger Fabric offers a number of SDKs to support developing smart contracts (chaincode) in various programming languages.
 Smart contract SDKs are available for Go, Node.js, and Java:

 Hyperledger Fabric offers a number of SDKs to support developing applications in various programming languages.
 SDKs are available for Node.js and Java:

 In addition, there are two more application SDKs that have not yet been officially released (for Python and Go), but they are still available for downloading and testing:

 Currently, Node.js and Java support the new application programming model delivered in Hyperledger Fabric v1.4.
 Support for Go is planned to be delivered in a later release.